xakalex/esdmd/README.md

-# Efficient Streaming Dynamic Mode Decomposition
+# Efficient streaming dynamic mode decomposition

 **Repository accompanying:**

-"_Efficient Streaming Dynamic Mode Decomposition_" by _Aditya Kale_, _Marcos Netto_, and _Xinyang Zhou_
+"Efficient streaming dynamic mode decomposition" by Aditya Kale, Marcos Netto, and Xinyang Zhou
   \<link-to-paper-pdf\>

 ---

 ## Overview

-This repository contains a reference Python implementation of the efficient streaming DMD algorithm introduced in our paper.
+This repository contains a reference Python implementation of the efficient streaming dynamic mode decomposition (esDMD) algorithm introduced in our paper.
 It is intended for _reproducibility_ and _extension_ by other researchers.

 ## Prerequisites and installation